svensktutby/webpack-starter-config/README.md

 # webpack-starter-config
-Webpack 4 boilerplate starter configuration with babel, scss, pug and webpack-dev-server.
+Webpack 4 boilerplate starter configuration with babel, scss, and lintig JS and Styles.
 Js and css will minify in production mode.

 ### Installation